akmayer/Warframe-Algo-Trader/README.md

 #### Method A) Docker

-Running `docker compose up` will start two containers, one for the python app, running on port `8000` and the other running the web UI, running on port `3000`.
+Running `docker compose up --build` will start two containers, one for the python app, running on port `8000` and the other running the web UI, running on port `3000`.

 ![image](https://user-images.githubusercontent.com/23193271/254992499-82d408e6-0a4f-4dcf-909b-f95d31e268a6.png)